-PLT-109 was driven with the S-280 hammer on 04 October and was completed with the S-800 hammer on 07 October 2014, with significantly different river currents and NAS settings (Table 6).
+PLT-109 was driven with the S-280 hammer on 04 October and completed on 07 October using the S-800 hammer, with significantly different river currents and NAS settings (Table 6).
 Despite these differences, the size of the isopleths corresponding to the noise criteria were similar between days (Table 7).
 In both cases the values are well within the permit limits.